-Senate Passes NDIC Bill To Safeguard Bank Depositors’ Funds, Stabilise Financial Institutions
+Senate Passes NDIC Bill to Safeguard Bank Depositors’ Funds, Stabilise Financial Institutions

 “The evolving challenges in the global and domestic banking environments necessitate the amendment of the current law to keep pace with these developments and ensure the NDIC remains fit for purpose.”

 Abiru said over 30 written memoranda and numerous oral submissions were received.
-All the written memoranda and oral presentations at the hearing supported the bill.
+All the written memoranda and oral presentations at the hearing supported the bill, he said.